tobiasodion/Crypto-Instrument-Ticker-Service/README.md

-# Xbto Coding Assignment
+# Overview

-## Brief

-Using C# .NET, write a process that will subscribe and persist in real time to Deribit future instrument ticker.
-If you have the time, write a second process that will be able to retrieve these persisted data.
-This second process should be able to run side by side with the first one.
-Deribit API documentation : https://docs.deribit.com/#ticker-instrument_name-interval

-## Solution
+Worker-based Service to subscribe, retrieve, persist, and display crypto instrument ticker from Deribit(crypto exchange platform).
 The solution includes the following:

 - SubscriptionWorker
     - Creates a WebSocket connection to the Deribit RPC-Json service